-If growth is in your future, whether that means your worship team and/or your campus, it's important to think about how your tech team will perform rotating from one console to another.
-Houses of worship can have multiple rooms running at the same time on service days, all in need of sound engineers, and those engineers are often rotated among the rooms.
+If growth is in your future, whether that means your worship team and/or your campus will grow, it is important to think about how your tech team will handle rotating from one console to another.
+Several Houses of Worship have multiple rooms operating at the same time on service days, all in need of sound engineers, and those engineers are often rotated among the rooms.
 If you have consoles from different manufacturers, that often entails multiple training sessions to make sure the entire staff is competent on the different platforms.
-Churches today opt for "brand family" consoles so that the training is on same operating platform no matter the sizes or models.
-For example, Yamaha QL and CL mixing consoles use the same workflow, making it easy for a tech to mix on a CL5 this week and a QL1 next week.
-Brand family also works great when using a Dante network - all the consoles use the same the same protocol and are easily recognized by the network.
+Many churches today opt for "Brand Family" consoles so that the training is on same operating platform no matter what the size or model mixer.
+For example, Yamaha's QL and CL mixing consoles use the same workflow, making it easy for a tech to mix on a CL5 this week, and easily mix on a QL1 next week.
+Brand Family also works great when using a Dante network, all the consoles are using the same protocol and are easily recognized by the network.